aaboualy/tirg/README.md

 # Composing Text and Image for Image Retrieval

-This is the code for the paper:
+This Project is based on the following Paper and Code:

+Paper:
 **<a href="https://arxiv.org/abs/1812.07119">Composing Text and Image for Image Retrieval - An Empirical Odyssey
 </a>**
 <br>